rust-lang/rfcs/text/0000-variadic-generics.md

 of features present in Rust, potentially resulting increased complexity of the language.

-There is also some unfortunate overlap between the proposed `(head, tail...)` syntax and the current inclusive range syntax.
-However, the similarity between `start...end` and `tail...` can be disambiguiated by whether or not there is an expression immediately following the ellipsis.
+There is also some unfortunate overlap between the proposed `(head, ...tail)` syntax and the current inclusive range syntax.
+However, the similarity between `start...end` and `...tail` can be disambiguiated by whether or not there is an expression immediately before the ellipsis.

 # Alternatives
 [alternatives]: #alternatives